Best Things to Do with NYC Kids: August Go List

 Saturday, August 23

 Kick off the US Open at the Billie Jean King National Tennis Center with a day of fun and games.
 Get active at free tennis clinics and an obstacle course; watch big-name pros practice; enjoy face painting, juggling workshops, hair beading and braiding, storytelling and a no-cost concert by young up-and-comers.
-(Note: There is a different ticketed concert at 1pm featuring better known performers like country star Hunter Hayes.)
+(Note: There is a different ticketed concert at 1pm featuring better known performers, like country star Hunter Hayes, that costs extra and usually sells out in advance.)
 All tennis and sports activities are FREE

 West Indian American Day Carnival and Children’s Parade – Crown Heights